-One theory is that the cell structure orchestrates it (Penrose & Hameroff, 2017).
-Microtubules are self-assembling polymers that appeared over a billion years ago and form the skeleton of all cells today, to affect shape, growth and function.
-Given that coherence plays a role in enzyme activity (Frohlich, 1970), helical microtubule paths allow synchronous oscillations that give strong Frohlich coherence at room temperatures (Samsonovich et al., 1992).
+One theory is that the microtubule cell structure orchestrates it (Penrose & Hameroff, 2017).
+Microtubules are self-assembling polymers that appeared over a billion years ago as the skeleton of all cells today, to affect shape, growth, and function.
+Coherence plays a role in enzyme activity (Frohlich, 1970), so the helical microtubule paths allow synchronous oscillations that give strong Frohlich coherence at room temperatures (Samsonovich et al., 1992).

 If the cell structure oscillates synchronously, molecules in it will do the same, allowing them to superpose, cohere and entangle to act as one.
-That cell structure can raise quantum effects from atomic to cell timescales has led to the study of quantum effects in other biological puzzles, like smell, protein folding, ion channels and bird navigation (Gauger, 2011).
+That cell structure can raise quantum effects from atomic to cell timescales has led to their study in biological puzzles like smell, protein folding, ion channels and bird navigation (Gauger, 2011).

-Orchestrated coherence theory argues that brain microtubules don’t just unify cells but also the brain, making it a quantum computer that processes information in a way classical processing can’t (Penrose & Hameroff, 2017).
+Orchestrated coherence theory (Orch OR) argues that brain microtubules unify the brain, making it a quantum computer that processes information in a way that classical processing can’t (Penrose & Hameroff, 2017).
 Critics note that while microtubules enable coherence at cell timescales, the time scale of human consciousness is many orders of magnitude greater (Jedlicka, 2017).
 Microtubules also don’t explain why some brain events are conscious and others aren’t (Baars & Edelmann, 2012).
 Comatose brains have as many microtubules as normal ones, so why aren’t they conscious?
 About half the human brain doesn’t support consciousness directly but nerves in these regions contain just as many microtubules.

 Penrose and Hameroff make the case for consciousness at the cell scale based on a tubulin decoherence time of 10-13 seconds (Tegmark, 2000) but even their 10-6 seconds best estimate is too brief for human consciousness (Penrose & Hameroff, 2017) p27.
-Tubulin-based entanglement may enable cell-scale consciousness but more is needed for brain scale consciousness.
+Tubulin-based entanglement may enable cell-scale consciousness but more is needed for human brain-scale consciousness.